valhalla/valhalla-docs/terminology.md

 * time - the number of seconds estimated to complete a maneuver or trip, including any additional costs.
 * trip - results of an entire route, including locations, legs, and maneuvers.
 * height - with respect to elevation, the height above or below sea level at a specific location (lat,lng).
 * height with range - computing the range (cumulative distance) and height for a series of lat,lng pairs of a line or shape.
-This is very useful for charting/graphing.